jjvanzon/JJ.Canonical/CONTRIBUTING.md

 Legacy
 ------

-This project is now developed under specific `legacy` constraints that influence `versioning`, `branching` scenarios, and framework `targeting`.
-This all requires a little more explanation than it otherwise would.
+This project is developed under specific `legacy` constraints that influence __versioning__, __branching__, and framework __targeting__.
+These constraints require more explanation.

 ### Legacy Branching

 The original `main` branch is now called `legacy`.
-The new `main` branch is branched off of an old point in the `legacy` history.
-History is being replayed as it were.
-There are hidden gems in that history that never got to see the light of day.
-Replaying it, gets us to release retro-actively, not only for the libraries in this repo, but for whole applications.
-The `legacy` branch shall not be deleted!
-The `legacy` shall remain!
+The new `main` was branched from an earlier point in `legacy` history.
+History is being replayed, as it were.

+There are hidden gems in that history-code that never saw the light of day.
+Replaying it allows us to retroactively release not just these libraries, but entire applications otherwise lost.

+**The `legacy` branch shall not be deleted.
+The `legacy` shall remain.**

 ### Legacy Deployments

-Originally there were about `15` projects released from `legacy` to `NuGet` around `2018`.
-Those were `.NET 4.6.1`, compatible with the `Mono` compiler, a platform now retired.
+Around `2018`, about 15 projects were released from `legacy` to `NuGet`.
+These were `.NET 4.6.1` libraries, compatible with the now-retired `Mono` compiler.

-New deployments are done with `.NET 9` as the back-bone, but also targeting `.NET Standard` for compatibility.
-Fixed-up legacy versions, are released successively to `NuGet.org`.
+New deployments use `.NET 9` as a backbone, and also target `.NET Standard` for compatibility.
+Fixed-up `legacy` versions are released to `NuGet.org`, step by step.

 ### Legacy Versioning

-Code released for `.NET 9`, but coming out of the legacy branch, would be released under version numbers, starting with a `0`, like: `0.250.1053`.
-This is to signal it is the "prequal" to the versions of it on `NuGet` that are already around the range of `1.5.1392`.
+Code released for `.NET 9`, but pulled from the `legacy` history, would use version numbers, starting with `0`, e.g. `0.250.1053`, signaling that this code predates the `2018` releases, is the "prequal" so to say, of the versions around the range of `1.5.1392`.

+The `.Core`-suffixed projects contain either new code developed independently of the `legacy` branch, or code copied from the **latest** version of the `legacy` branch.

 ### Namespaces